 - Decreasing or preventing overdoses

-Medication assisted treatment has proven to be successful for many individuals.
-If you are considering Suboxone treatment for opiate addiction, you may be curious about what a MAT program may look like.
-Here is an overview of how Suboxone works as part of a drug addiction treatment program:
+MAT has proven to be successful for many individuals.
+If you are considering medication as part of your treatment for opiate or opioid addiction, you may be curious about what a MAT program may look like.

-- Phase two – Once you have made it through the withdrawal process, your provider will follow up with you on how well the Suboxone helps you manage your cravings.
+- Phase two – Once you have made it through the withdrawal process, your provider will follow up with you on how well the medication helps you manage your cravings.
 Doses will be modified as needed to help prevent cravings, making it easier for you to maintain sobriety.
 You will continue with individual counseling and group therapy to help you manage stress, your thought process, and coping skills to help keep you on the right path.
-Staff will continue to manage your case and provide any support needed for long-term recovery.

-- Phase three – With your ongoing success in recovery, your provider may eventually decide that it is time for you to start tapering off the Suboxone.
+- Phase three – With your ongoing success in recovery, your provider may eventually decide that it is time for you to start tapering off the medicine.
 This usually does not take place until after many months or years of sobriety.
-In some cases, your doctor may recommend that you continue taking Suboxone indefinitely.
-Their main goal is to help keep you sober, so they will determine the appropriate course of long-term treatment for your needs.
+Sometimes, your doctor may recommend that you continue taking medication indefinitely.
+Their main goal is to help keep you sober so that they will determine the appropriate course of long-term treatment for your needs.

-Find the Suboxone Treatment You Need at BrightView
+Call Today to Find the Treatment You Need at BrightView

-Call us today at 888.501.9865 to get started on the road to recovery at one of our Suboxone outpatient treatment centers.
+Call 888.501.9865 or complete our online form to get started on the road to recovery at one of our outpatient treatment centers.